deanebarker/content-cloud-response-providers/README.md

 The sites can either be the entire domain, or just a branch of URLs.
 It effectively turns a single page into a web server which will respond to requests with the contents of managed files.
 Those files can be updated directly from the Edit Mode UI and do not require a code deploy.

+At the default service implementation, the static resources are stored in a zip file uploaded to the repository as `MediaData` (see "Resource Retrieval" below).

 The existence of a static site does not affect any other functionality in Content Cloud.
 If it's confined to a branch of the page tree, it will be used only for URLs under its point in the tree.
 Additionally, it does not affect the operation of any of the headless content APIs.

 [Why would someone want to do this?](docs/why.md) (I promise there are some good reasons.)

-## How It Works
+## Background: How Partial Routers Work

-Static Sites are accomplished via a "partial router," which is a Content Cloud feature (specifically, it's an implementation of the `IPartialRouter<T,T>` interface).
+Static site hosting is accomplished via a "partial router," which is a Content Cloud feature (specifically, it's an implementation of the `IPartialRouter<T,T>` interface).

 In Content Cloud, URLs are resolved segment-by-segment, from left to right.
 The leftmost segment is matched to a page, then the next segment is matched to a child page of the first one, and so on, until all segments have been resolved and the desired page is produced.